 - The approval of the Sponsoring Organization with which that Individual as the Subscriber is affiliated.
-The approval enables the Sponsoring Organization to manage its internal PKI and infrastructure but it is not in itself a grant of any authority.
-In its contract with IdenTrust or the RA, the Sponsoring Organization provides such approval of such, and the contract is required to be executed by an officer or similarly authorized representative of the Sponsoring Organization.; and - Verification of the existence of affiliation between the Sponsoring Organization and the Subscriber.
+The approval enables the Sponsoring Organization to manage its internal PKI and infrastructure, but it is not in itself a grant of any authority.
+In its contract with IdenTrust or the RA, the Sponsoring Organization provides such approval of such, and the contract is required to be executed by an officer or similarly authorized representative of the Sponsoring Organization; and - Verification of the existence of affiliation between the Sponsoring Organization and the Subscriber.
 This consists of verification of employment, contractual relationship, or agency.
 IdenTrust or the RA verifies this affiliation through a Sponsoring Organization's representative other than the PKI Sponsor, usually the Trusted Agent where such exists.
-Otherwise, IdenTrust or the RA initiates communication with the Sponsoring Organization using an independently verified point of contact, i.e., IdenTrust or the RA obtains telephone numbers for the Sponsoring Organization from a trusted source unrelated to the prospective Sponsoring Organization.
+Otherwise, IdenTrust or the RA initiates communication with the Sponsoring Organization using a Reliable Method of Communication.
 The contact used for verification within the Sponsoring Organization may be the human resources department or any Individual in a capacity within the Sponsoring Organization to confirm the affiliation.